 Claudia Karvan for Iconic and Vintage.
 Location, The Wayside Chapel Op Shop, Potts Point, Sydney.
 Photographer Toby Burrows.

 Which projects have been career highlights for you and why?
 I love them all to be honest.
-Some more than others – High Tide because I was young, 14 and away from home and working with gargantuan talent such as Gillian Armstrong, Judy Davis and Laura Jones, the script writer.
+Some more than others – High Tide because I was young, 14 and away from home and working with gargantuan talents such as Gillian Armstrong, Judy Davis and Laura Jones, the scriptwriter.
 I often think of those women.
 They are still mentors.

 Love My Way-because it was my first foray in producing and creating my own work with John Edwards and Jacquelin Perske.
-Its surprisingly struck a cord with a broad audience and still gets a look in today which is unusual for TV.
-It usually has a short life span.
+Its surprisingly struck a chord with a broad audience and still gets a look in today which is unusual for TV.
+It usually has a short lifespan.

 In terms of iconic style what is your favourite era and who do you admire the most?
 I love the 30’s and 40’s for that classic, masculine influenced women’s fashion.
 I love the style of Katherine Hepburn.
 Love the pants and the flat shoes.
 No nonsense and very cool.

 If you could play any iconic or historic role, who would it be and who would you love to work with?
 I can’t think of any historic role, to be honest.
 I’d love to work with anyone who is passionate about writing and telling a story that’s unique and personal and entertaining.
 We have some brilliant Australian directors.
 I’d love to work with Cate Shortland again.
 And with Wayne Blair who directed The Sapphires.
 Also with David Michod who directed Animal Kingdom.
 I love telling Australian stories and working in our country so playing an extraordinary Australian woman would be a fantastic challenge.
 Julia Gillard?
 Gina Rinehart?
 Germaine Greer?